 Under the 1994 reauthorized MMPA, the PBR is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$.
-The default recovery factor (F_R) for this stock is 0.1, the recommended value for cetacean stocks listed as "endangered" under the ESA (Wade and Angliss 1997).
+The default recovery factor (F_R) for this stock is 0.1, the recommended value for cetacean stocks listed as endangered under the ESA (Wade and Angliss 1997; see Status of Stock section below regarding ESA listing status).
 A recovery factor of 0.3 is used in calculating the PBR based on the suggested guidelines of Taylor et al. (2003).
 The default value of 0.04 for the maximum net productivity rate is replaced by 0.07, which is the best estimate of the current rate of increase and is considered a conservative estimate of the maximum net productivity rate.
-For the Central North Pacific stock of humpback whales, using the SPLASH study abundance estimate from the best fit model for 2004-2006 for Hawaii of 10,103 with an assumed CV of 0.300 and its associated N{MIN} of 7,890, PBR is calculated to be 83 animals (7,890 x 0.035 x 0.3).
+For the Central North Pacific stock of humpback whales, using the SPLASH study abundance estimate from the best fit model for 2004-2006 for Hawaii of 10,103 with an assumed CV of 0.300 and its associated N{MIN} of 7,890, PBR is calculated to be 83 animals $(7,890 \times 0.035 \times 0.3)$.

 At this time, stock structure of humpback whales is under consideration and revisions may be proposed within the next few years.
-One possibility would be to revise stock structure to be consistent with summer feeding aggregations, as has been done for the North Atlantic population of humpback whales.
-If this were to occur, possible groupings could be Southeast Alaska/northern British Columbia, Gulf of Alaska, and Aleutian Islands/Bering Sea.
-Just for information purposes, PBR calculations are completed here for these feeding area aggregations.
+Just for information purposes, PBR calculations are completed here for the feeding area aggregations.
 For Southeast Alaska and northern British Columbia, the smallest abundance estimates from the SPLASH study were used with an assumed worst-case CV of 0.300 to calculate PBRs for feeding areas.
 Using the suggested guidelines presented in Taylor et al. (2003), it would be appropriate to use a recovery factor of 0.3 for the Southeast Alaska/northern British Columbia feeding aggregation since this aggregation has an N{MIN} greater than 1,500 and less than 5,000 and has an increasing population trend.
 A recovery factor of 0.1 is appropriate for the Aleutian Islands and Bering Sea feeding aggregation and the Gulf of Alaska feeding aggregation because the N{MIN} is greater than 1,500 and less than 5,000 and has an unknown population trend.
 If we calculated a PBR for the Southeast Alaska/northern British Columbia feeding aggregation it would be 24 (2,251 x 0.035 x 0.3).
 If we calculated a PBR for the Aleutian Islands and Bering Sea, it would be 7.9 (2,256 x 0.035 x 0.1).
 If we calculated a PBR for the Gulf of Alaska, it would be 7.8 (2,222 x 0.035 x 0.1).
 However, note that the actual PBR for the Central North Pacific stock is 83 based on the breeding population size in Hawaii, as calculated above.